TERREMEMBER/znbase/docs/content/stable/deploy/checklist.md

 ### Disks

 - SSDs (solid state disks) are required.
-- Both local or remote attached storage work with YugabyteDB.
-Since YugabyteDB internally replicates data for fault tolerance, remote attached storage which does its own additional replication is not a requirement.
+- Both local or remote attached storage work with ZNbaseDB.
+Since ZNbaseDB internally replicates data for fault tolerance, remote attached storage which does its own additional replication is not a requirement.
 Local disks often offer better performance at a lower cost.
 - Multi-disk nodes
       - Do not use RAID across multiple disks.
-YugabyteDB can natively handle multi-disk nodes (JBOD).
+ZNbaseDB can natively handle multi-disk nodes (JBOD).
       - Create a data directory on each of the data disks and specify a comma separated list of those directories to the yb-master and yb-tserver servers via the `--fs_data_dirs` flag.
 - Mount settings
       - XFS is the recommended filesystem.
       - Use the `noatime` setting when mounting the data drives.
-      - ZFS isn't currently supported and [is in the roadmap](https://github.com/yugabyte/yugabyte-db/issues/4157).
+      - ZFS isn't currently supported and [is in the roadmap](https://github.com/ZNbase/ZNbase-db/issues/4157).
-      - NFS isn't currently supported and [is in the roadmap](https://github.com/yugabyte/yugabyte-db/issues/4388).
+      - NFS isn't currently supported and [is in the roadmap](https://github.com/ZNbase/ZNbase-db/issues/4388).

-YugabyteDB does not require any form of RAID, but runs optimally on a JBOD (just a bunch of disks) setup.
+ZNbaseDB does not require any form of RAID, but runs optimally on a JBOD (just a bunch of disks) setup.
 It can also leverage multiple disks per node and has been tested beyond 10 TB of storage per node.

 Write-heavy applications usually require more disk IOPS (especially if the size of each record is larger), therefore in this case the total IOPS that a disk can support matters.
 On the read side, if the data does not fit into the cache and data needs to be read from the disk in order to satisfy queries, the disk performance (latency and IOPS) will start to matter.

-YugabyteDB uses per-tablet [size tiered compaction](../../architecture/concepts/yb-tserver/).
-Therefore the typical space amplification in YugabyteDB tends to be in the 10-20% range.
+ZNbaseDB uses per-tablet [size tiered compaction](../../architecture/concepts/yb-tserver/).
+Therefore the typical space amplification in ZNbaseDB tends to be in the 10-20% range.

 ### Network

-Below is a minimal list of default ports (along with the network access required) in order to use YugabyteDB.
+Below is a minimal list of default ports (along with the network access required) in order to use ZNbaseDB.

-- Each of the nodes in the YugabyteDB cluster must be able to communicate with each other using TCP/IP on the following ports.
+- Each of the nodes in the ZNbaseDB cluster must be able to communicate with each other using TCP/IP on the following ports.

       7100 for YB-Master RPC communication